-NetComm employees and directors may have in their possession sensitive commercial information which could materially affect the value of NetComm securities or the securities of other parties with which NetComm deals.
-The Corporations Act prohibits insider trading in relation to financial products.
+NetComm employees and directors may have in their possession sensitive commercial information (“Inside Information”) which could materially affect the value of NetComm securities or the securities of other parties with which NetComm deals.
+The Corporations Act prohibits “Insider Trading”, the buying or selling of shares or financial products by those that have “Inside Information”.
+Breach of these rules can be a crime that can be subject to a prison sentence.

 - provides an outline of the insider trading and other relevant provisions of the Corporations Act;